Impurity-controlled vortex mobility and pair-breaking in fermionic superfluid rings: Theoretical model

 with $U$ the mean-field potential, $V_{\textrm{ext}}$ the external potential (trap and impurity potentials), and $C$ a regularized pairing constant.
 Their explicit expressions are provided in Ref.~\cite{boulet} and assure proper reproduction of the quantum Monte Carlo equation of state and pairing gap.
 For a uniform system at a considered coupling constant, SLDAE gives $\Delta/\varepsilon_F \approx 0.134$, where $\varepsilon_F=k_F^2/2$ is the Fermi energy, and the corresponding coherence length is $\xi=\varepsilon_F/k_F\Delta\approx7.5\,k_F^{-1}$.

 The superfluid is confined in a two-dimensional ring potential with inner and outer radii $R_{\mathrm{in}} = 30 k_F^{-1}$ and $R_{\mathrm{out}} = 60 k_F^{-1}$, respectively.
 Trapping is applied only in the $x$–$y$ plane, while translational symmetry is imposed along the $z$ direction; thus, the system is effectively three-dimensional at the microscopic level.
 A controllable superflow is generated using the phase-imprinting technique.
 Specifically, a phase $\phi = w_0 \arctan(x, y)$ is imprinted onto the order parameter, $\Delta(x, y) = |\Delta(x, y)| e^{i\phi(x,y)}$, and the corresponding ground state is obtained from stationary simulations [$i\partial/\partial t\rightarrow E_n$ in Eq.~(\ref{eq:bdg-td})] in the absence of impurities.
 This procedure initializes a rotating superfluid with a total phase winding of $2\pi w_0$, corresponding to a persistent-current state with winding number $w_0$.

-A key distinction between BEC and BCS superfluids arises already at this stage: in the latter, the winding number cannot exceed the pair-breaking threshold $\wpb\approx 2R_{\mathrm{in}}\vpb$, where $\vpb=\sqrt{\sqrt{\mu^2+\Delta^2}-\mu}$ and $\mu$ is the chemical potential~\cite{Xhani_2025}.
-Above this limit, pair breaking suppresses the order parameter near the inner radius, which may lead to vortex emission and subsequent decay of the current.
-For the present setup, the estimated threshold is $\wpb = 5$.
+A key distinction between BEC and BCS superfluids arises already at this stage: in the latter, it exists an additional threshold, the pair-breaking one defined as $\wpb\approx 2R_{\mathrm{in}}\vpb$, where $\vpb=\sqrt{\sqrt{\mu^2+\Delta^2}-\mu}$ and $\mu$ is the chemical potential, which depends on the inner radius of the ring and interaction strength ~\cite{Xhani_2025}.
+Above this limit, pair-breaking suppresses the order parameter near the inner radius, potentially leading to vortex emission and the subsequent decay of the current.
+For the present setup, the estimated threshold $\wpb \approx 5$.

 Similar to the experimental procedure~\cite{Pezz2024}, impurities are introduced dynamically during the simulation.
 Each impurity is modeled by a Gaussian potential symmetrically distributed along a ring (forming a circular lattice):